jonaslindemann/sese-course-public/assignments/fortran.md

 write array sections representing

- i. the first row of a;
+ 1. the first row of a;
- ii. the last column of a;
+ 1. the last column of a;
- iii. every second element in each row and column;
+ 1. every second element in each row and column;
- iv. as for (iii) in reverse order in both dimensions;
+ 1. as for (iii) in reverse order in both dimensions;
- v. a zero-sized array
+ 1. a zero-sized array

 ## M.5.
 Where-statement